-You can also clear a property (set it to null) by using unset commands.
+You can also clear a property (set it to null) by using unset ucc>unset registry commands.
 You can use to make commands shorter and more readable.
 It's also useful to pre-set certain things in your preferences file.